wandeg/microsoft-graph-docs/api-reference/beta/api/user-list.md

 }
 ```

-### Example 6: Use $search to get users with display names that contain the letters 'Os' including a count of returned objects
+### Example 6: Use $search to get users with display names that contain the letters 'wa' including a count of returned objects

 #### Request